mkhpalm/elastizabbix/README.md

 - JSON-like dot notation item syntax for easy customization
 - Can monitor anything elastic exposes in the stats API

+## Requirements

+ - Python 2/3 on an elastic node with zabbix agent installed

 ## Installation

 This only needs to be setup on one of the elasticsearch nodes